Royal-Navy/design-system/packages/docs-site/src/library/pages/components/index.md

 You can read the '[get started](/get-started)' guidance to find out more about how to use components to design and develop applications.

 The list of components available in the Royal Navy Design System is growing.
-If you think there is something missing or have a question please [contact the Standards team](/contact).
+If you think there is something missing or have a question please [contact the Design System Team](/contact).